 Consider this Plano restaurant a wine lover's paradise.
 The name Sixty Vines refers to the number of taps, 40 of which offer vino.
 Guests are seated with a digital encyclopedia (OK, it's an iPad) so they can dive into the details of each one before ordering.
 And because the restaurant offers pours as small as 2.5 ounces, you can compare the flavors between several styles and regions.
 Need help?
 The staff here is very knowledgeable and, in fact, most are studying for sommelier certification.
 We recommend sitting at the charcuterie bar, where chefs dish up stylish plates of cheese and meat.
 (Seating is first come, first served.)
 If you get in the mood for some tipsy shopping, every dish and piece of decor in the rustic-chic restaurant is for sale.

 - 3701 Dallas Parkway, Plano.
-A second Sixty Vines is expected to open in Uptown Dallas later in 2017.
+A second Sixty Vines opened in Uptown Dallas later in 2018.